You are here

 A selection committee reviews all applications to determine who will be invited to present for admissions consideration in front of a handpicked board of investors and other industry experts.

-Teams selected to present in front of the board for admission into the program are required to share an up to 15 slide presentation deck for a corresponding 7 minute pitch with Sandra Merrill by 11:59 PM on December 3 (email@example.com).
-This year's admissions process will take place on December 5, 2014.
+Teams selected to present in front of the board for admission into the program are required to share an up to 15 slide presentation deck for a corresponding 7 minute pitch with Sandra Merrill (firstname.lastname@example.org).
+This year's admissions process will take place in early December (Date TBD).
 See below on what to expect.